 Over the next few weeks, Belkin will catalogue this summer’s findings and search historical photos for evidence of the engraved silver sterling ring.
 She will focus her dissertation on the lowest terrace of the estate’s formal garden, part of last year’s dig, at a site believed to be the location of the original summerhouse (similar to a garden pavilion).
 That dig yielded 13,000 artifacts.

 John Pino, a 17-year-old from North Quincy, Mass., says he joined the camp because he was fascinated by the idea of studying what the history books don’t cover, “because history is written by the victor, the big figures.”
-This was Julia Oran’s second year at the archaeology camp, and the Newton, Mass., resident says she is fairly certain she’ll gravitate toward archaeology in college.
-“I like archaeology so much that I tried to convince my parents to let me go to Italy this year, which sadly they didn’t go for,” she says.
+This was Julia Oran’s second year at the archaeology camp, and the Newton, Mass., resident says she is fairly certain she’ll gravitate towards archaeology in college.
+“I like archaeology so much that I tried to convince my parents to let me go to Italy this year, which, sadly, they didn’t go for,” she says.